varya/steroids/_posts/project_configuration/2013-06-06-config-application-coffee.markdown

 You can set a global background image for the navigation bar that will be used throughout the application, for both the portrait and landscape modes.
 Path is relative to the root of the `dist/` folder.
 Appending a `@2x` before the file extension makes Retina-resolution images scale down correctly.
 The correct height for a Retina-resolution image is 88px for portrait mode and 64px for landscape mode.
 The background images will repeat horizontally to cover the entire navigation bar.

+If the image height is greater than 88px/64px, it will extend under the status bar text, allowing you to e.g. have an opaque status bar for your app.
+The status bar height is 40px on Retina displays, so an image with height 128px/104px will cover the status bar exactly.

 {% highlight coffeescript %}
 steroids.config.navigationBar.portrait.backgroundImage = "images/portrait_navbar@2x.png"
 steroids.config.navigationBar.landscape.backgroundImage = "images/landscape_navbar@2x.png"